 Andrew is the programs lead and co-founder of Together Project.
 Prior to moving to Toronto, Andrew spent six years designing, implementing, and assessing community development initiatives across three continents.
 Since co-founding Together Project, he has been developing and directing its flagship Welcome Group Program, as well as working to measure and improve the initiative’s impact.

 Leith Bishop is a former executive in the not-for-profit sector in Toronto.
 She has expertise in strategic operations and organizational design.
 Her professional specialty is around issues of inclusion and belonging.
 Together Project’s commitment to a new model of connecting newcomers and volunteers to accelerate integration attracted Leith to the organization right from its early days.
-She was invited to join the Steering Committee in September 2019, and to become its Chair in January 2021.
+She was invited to join the Steering Committee in September 2019, and to become Steering Committee Chair in January 2021.

 Hani joined Together Project Steering Committee in January 2019.
 As a newcomer and refugee himself, Hani brings his real-life experiences in the non-profit management, settlement, social work, community integration, and empowerment.
 Hani Co-Founded Immigrants Healthcare Support Network (IHSN) to mobilize health care professionals, equip and strengthen communities for better health services and awareness in GTA and all over Canada.